-As part of the FS_IIoT study, SA2 is also discussing exposure of QoS support for VIAPA scenarios.
+As part of the FS_IIoT study, SA2 is discussing exposure of QoS support for VIAPA scenarios, specifically the need to support hold and forward functionality for VIAPA scenarios.

-In this context SA2 would like to ask the following question:
+In this context SA2 would like to ask the following questions:

+To SA4:

-Can it be assumed that audio and video production applications tolerate frames arriving earlier than their expected playout time?
+Can it be assumed that audio and video production applications can handle and tolerate frames arriving earlier than their expected playout time?

+To SA1:

+In case it cannot be assumed that audio/video production applications can handle and tolerate frames arriving earlier than their expected playout time (to be confirmed by SA4), is there an existing Rel-17 requirement for 5GS to support hold and forward functionality for VIAPA scenarios?

 2. Actions: